 - Energizing complex carbohydrates like beans and legumes; grains like brown rice, buckwheat, oats and quinoa; nuts and seeds, sweet potatoes, fruits and vegetables.

-Whenever possible, we choose fresh local produce and herbs from our garden to dehydrate in our 9 tray Excalibur.
+Whenever possible, we choose fresh local produce and herbs from our garden to dehydrate in our nine-tray Excalibur.
 What we like about the Excalibur is that it has a thermostat range of 105°F (41°C) to 165°F (74°C) with a 7 inch (18 cm) fan for excellent air circulation.
-It is easy to operate, it has 9 trays with 15 sq ft (1.39 sq m) capacity, user-friendly and thermostatically-controlled warm air for continuous circulation.
+It is easy to operate.
+It has 9 trays with 15 sq ft (1.39 sq m) capacity, user-friendly and thermostatically-controlled warm air for continuous circulation.
 The drying time ranges anywhere from 7 to 10 hours.

 - ¾ cup (180 mL) quinoa